fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 - Educational use (Tier 1) is permitted with attribution
 - Commercial use (Tier 3) requires a negotiated license
 - Fan works (Tier 2) may use the trademarks with clear disclaimers
-- The Akashic Mandala may be used as a reference with attribution
+- The holographic eigenmode Mandala may be used as a reference with attribution

 ### Prohibited Uses
 The trademarks may not be used: